 While travel in the countryside can be difficult because of the weather and sites and museums may be closed in smaller towns, larger Italian cities are still bustling and offer many things to do even in the rain.

 Christmas season, December through January 6, is a good time to visit many cities as there will be special sights and things going on.
 Rome is one of the top places to go.
-See Christmas season sights in Rome.
-Use promo code ITALYMARTHA for a 5% discount on small group tours with the Roman Guy.
+See Rome Christmas season sights.
+Get a 5% discount on most small group tours through this link: Rome tours with the Roman Guy.

 Italian Cities are also great places to celebrate New Year’s Eve.